aws-samples/aws-modernization-with-akuity/content/2_ModuleTwo_ArgoCD/23_setupargocd.md

 weight: 3 # MODIFY THIS VALUE TO REFLECT THE ORDERING OF THE MODULES
 ---

-Now that our Akuity Add-On is configured, let's move over to the Akuity Platform to set up your instance and connect our EKS add-on.
+Now that our Akuity Add-On is configured, we can move over to the Akuity Platform to set up your instance and connect our EKS add-on.

 ## Create an Argo CD Instance
 1. Navigate to **Argo CD**